tylermercer/personal-website/src/posts/faith/mountains-and-spirituality.md

 ---
 title: Mountains and Spirituality
-description: Thoughts about why the ancients used mountains as places to commune with God, and what this teaches us about worship.
+description: Why the ancients used mountains as places to commune with God, and what this teaches us about worship
 date: 2023-03-08
 ---